-- 10.9.9.1 The Presiding Officer.
+10.9.9.1 The Presiding Officer.
 Depending on the agency's statutes and rules, the presiding officer can either be an OAH administrative law judge, a hearing officer, a board member (usually the chairperson), or the agency head.
-The presiding officer usually has the power, pursuant to statute, rule, or written delegation, to perform many tasks, including: 1) regulating the discovery process in those cases in which discovery is permitted; 2) holding conferences to simplify or settle issues; 3) issuing subpoenas; 4) placing witnesses under oath; 5) establishing rules of conduct and decorum in the hearing and maintaining order during the hearing; 6) ruling on procedural questions; 7) ruling on evidentiary issues and controlling the introduction of evidence; 8) calling recesses or adjourning the hearing; 9) examining witnesses; and in some cases, and 10) appointing a Clerk to perform various tasks related to the hearing. - 10.9.9.2 Hearing Officers and Decision Makers -- Standards of Conduct.
+The presiding officer should ensure that the hearing proceeds smoothly and that all parties are treated fairly.
+The presiding officer usually has the power, pursuant to statute, rule, or written delegation, to perform many tasks, including:

+- 1. Regulating the discovery process in those cases in which discovery is permitted, - 2.
+Holding conferences to simplify or settle issues, - 3.
+Issuing subpoenas, - 4.
+Placing witnesses under oath, - 5.
+Taking action necessary to maintain order in the hearing, - 6.
+Ruling on procedural questions arising during the hearing, - 7.
+Ruling on evidentiary issues and controlling the introduction of evidence, - 8.
+Calling recesses or adjourning the hearing, - 9.
+Prescribing and enforcing general rules of conduct and decorum during the hearing, - 10.
+Examining witnesses, - 11.
+Appointing a clerk to perform ministerial tasks such as mailing exhibits and maintaining the record.

+10.9.9.2 Hearing Officers and Decision Makers -- Standards of Conduct.
 The individual(s) who will be hearing evidence, whether members of a board or a hearing officer, should not discuss the case with a party or the party's attorney unless in the presence of all parties or their representatives.
 See Section 10.9.4.4 (ex parte communications).
+For example, decision makers may wish to visit the scene of property involved in an adjudication proceeding.
+When the decision maker is a multimember public body, such a visit must conform to the requirements of the Open Meeting Law, see generally Chapter 7, and be properly noticed so that all interested parties have an opportunity to attend.
+Any substantive discussion of the case that occurs at the scene should be held in the presence of all parties or their representatives and recorded.
+Additionally, decision makers should not discuss the substance of the case with any person other than, in the context of a properly noticed hearing, the parties, fellow members of the decision making body, and, for purposes of requesting procedural and evidentiary advice, the legal counsel assigned to provide them with independent advice.
 Decision makers should also refrain from conducting independent research into legal or factual issues presented by the case.
 In the event that a decision maker believes additional information is necessary, he should request that the parties address the information either orally or in a written brief so that the information is on the record and all parties may respond.

+Decision makers should prepare in advance by reading the complaint and notice of hearing, the answer, if any has been filed, and any other pleadings, motions, or briefs relating to the proceeding.
+They should plan to attend all the sessions necessary to conclude a hearing on a case.
 Decision makers should avoid any appearance of prejudice for or against any party, attorney, or witness, especially when questioning a witness.